dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   `base`, `interface`, and `final` all control the same two capabilities so are mutually exclusive.
-*   `sealed` types can't be constructed so it's redundant to combine with `abstract`.
+*   `sealed` types cannot be constructed so it's redundant to combine with `abstract`.
-*   `sealed` types can't be extended or implemented, so it's redundant to combine with `final`.
+*   `sealed` types cannot be extended or implemented, so it's redundant to combine with `final`.
-*   `sealed` types can't be extended so it contradicts `base`.
+*   `sealed` types cannot be extended so it contradicts `base`.
-*   `sealed` types can't be implemented, so it contradicts `interface`.
+*   `sealed` types cannot be implemented, so it contradicts `interface`.
-*   `sealed` types can't be mixed in outside of their library, so it contradicts `mixin` on a class. *It's useful to allow `sealed` on a mixin declaration because the mixin can be applied within the same library.
-But a class can already be used as a mixin within its own library even without the `mixin` modifier, so allowing `sealed mixin class` adds nothing.*
+*   `sealed` types cannot be mixed in outside of their library, so it contradicts `mixin` on a class. *It's useful to allow `sealed` on a mixin declaration because the mixin can be applied within the same library.
+But a class can already be used as a mixin within its own library even without the `mixin`, so allowing `sealed mixin class` adds nothing.*
 *   `interface` and `final` classes prevent the class from being used as a superclass but mixing in a mixin class also makes the class a superclass, so they contradict the `mixin` modifier. *An `interface mixin class M {}` would